SharePoint/sp-dev-docs/docs/general-development/how-to-detect-the-installed-sku-of-sharepoint.md

-﻿---
+---
-title: How to Detect the installed SKU of SharePoint ms.date: 09/25/2017 ms.prod: sharepoint ms.assetid: d5d84d6f-6a8e-4ead-9296-7025baf1e154
+title: Detect the installed SKU of SharePoint ms.date: 09/25/2017 ms.prod: sharepoint ms.assetid: d5d84d6f-6a8e-4ead-9296-7025baf1e154
 ---

-# How to: Detect the installed SKU of SharePoint
+# Detect the installed SKU of SharePoint

 If the behavior of your solutions depends on the locally installed SKU of SharePoint or Project Server 2013, use the code example in this article to find the SKU information you need.

 ## Detect the installed SKU of SharePoint or Project Server 2013 by using code
 <a name="SP15DetectSKU_detect"> </a>